igrishaev/virtuoso/README.md

 Now when you `curl` that file, it will be v-v-very slow.

-The idea behind this trick is to mimic real IO expectation.
-Without limiting throughput, the standard `map` breaks the other two just because network is too fast.
+The idea behind this trick is to mimic **real** IO expectation.
+Without limiting throughput, the standard `map` outperforms both `pmap` and virtual threads just because networking is too fast.

-Now that the file is slowly served, prepare a function that downloads it into
+Now that the file is served in a slow manner, prepare a function that downloads it into nowhere:
-nowhere:

 ~~~clojure
 (def URL "http://127.0.0.1:8080/hugefile.bin")